Andy-Cuong/Water-Me/README.md

 Getting Started
 ---------------

-1. Download the starter code
+1. Download the solution code
 2. Open the project in Android Studio
+3. Build and run the app